p-kuen/PatchProtect/README.md

 We implemented <b>CPPI</b>, so you are able to use PatchProtect for other Addons/Pugins/Gamemodes!

 <h2>Other important information:</h2>
 There are some console-commands which allow you to perform some commands, which are not used quite often.
-This commands should be used, if you think that there is someithing wrong with your saved settings.
+This commands should be used, if you think that there is something wrong with your saved settings.
 Just type them into the correct console to clear all settings.
 Here is a list of all that commands:
 - <b>Serverside:</b> ( type them into the server-console )
 	- <b>pprotect_reset_antispam</b> - Reset all AntiSpam-Settings.
 Please follow all printed intstructions, if you ran this command.